 Did you know that the beet is edible from root to leaf?
-Yup!
+Yes!
 Beet greens are edible and extremely nutritious.
 Beet greens fight Alzheimer's disease, strengthen bones warding off osteoporosis, and improve the immune system.

 When selecting beet greens, look for the following:

 - Organic greens should appear fresh and have a bright, green color.

 - Leaves should not be withered, yellowed, or spotty.

 Beet greens are quite diverse and can be eaten raw in salads, sautéed and steamed, or blended in smoothies, such as this Minty Shamrock Smoothie with Beet Greens and Banana.